-May 2012 marks the twentieth birthday of Brazil’s Yanomami Park.
-It’s the largest area of protected rainforest in the world; it’s also the best reply to critics who say that efforts to protect tribal peoples are futile.
+Brazil’s Yanomami Park is among the largest areas of protected rainforest in the world; it’s also the best reply to critics who say that efforts to protect tribal peoples are futile.

 The park saved the Yanomami and was secured with modest resources: a handful of people with conviction and public support more than made up for their lack of big bucks.
 Similar victories can, indeed must, be grasped elsewhere with equally modest ingredients.